|site home||manc'r home||join unite||news||campaigns||events||resources||training||organisation||contact us|

 If you wish to opt-out of the political levy, then a form (pdf format) is available here.

-The Political Fund is 14p weekly and 61p monthly.
+The Political Fund is 16p weekly and 69p monthly (full time adult rate).

 Union subs represent extraordinarily good value - the free legal representation alone recovers tens of millions of pounds a year for members - almost as much as the union's entire subs income.